grommet/grommet/src/js/components/Meter/README.md

 **type**

 The visual type of meter.
+Defaults to `bar`.

 ```
 bar